Getting Started

 We recommend working through every exercise, but you don’t have to – each exercise can stand on its own.

-Browse the Exercises page if you’re not sure.
+Browse the Exercises page to see the options.
 If in doubt, do all of them!

 03